Visual Aspects of Gaussian Periods and Analogues: Questions and Strategies

-\begin{itemize} \item All the automorphism groups arising the study of Gaussian periods and the cyclic supercharacters described in Section 3.2 are $\GL_m(\Z/n\Z)$.
-If $n = p_1^{e_1} \cdots p_\ell^{e_\ell}$, one can use the Chinese Remainder Theorem to decompose this group as The size of $\GL_m(\Z/p^e\Z)$ for some prime $p$ is and so the order of any element in this group must divide these factors.
+\begin{itemize} \item All the automorphism groups arising in the study of Gaussian periods and the cyclic supercharacters described in Section \ref{sec:DGLgeneralization} are isomorphic to $\GL_m(\Z/n\Z)$ for some $n \geq 2$ and $m \geq 1$.
+If $n = p_1^{e_1} \cdots p_\ell^{e_\ell}$ is the factorization into prime powers, then one can use the Chinese Remainder Theorem to decompose this group as Additionally, if $p^e$ is some prime power, then we have that Thus is $d$ is the order of some element $A \in \GL_m(\Z/n\Z)$, then $d$ must divide

-\item As for finding the possible orders of elements in $(\O_K/p^e\O_K)^\times$ for RCFPs, we refer the reader to the isomorphism presented toward the end of Section 4.4.
-Also, determining a prime $p \in \Z$ ramifies, splits, or is inert in $\O_K = \Z[\alpha]$ amounts to determining if the minimal polynomial for $\alpha$ has double roots, distinct roots, or is irreducible mod $p$ (respectively).
+\item For RCFPs, we are instead looking at elements $A \in (\O_K/p^e\O_K)^\times/\O_K^\times$.
+If $d$ is the multiplicative order of $A$, then the possibilities for $d$ are determined by the isomorphism presented toward the end of Section \ref{sec:Observations}.
+Also, if one wishes to determine whether a prime $p \in \Z$ ramifies, splits, or is inert in $\O_K = \Z[\alpha]$, then one need only determine if the minimal polynomial for $\alpha$ has double roots, distinct roots, or is irreducible mod $p$ (respectively).